IDAES/idaes-pse/docs_rst/developer/devintro.rst

 conversations, and therefore are good to know:

 add
-    Put a file onto the list of “things I want to commit” (seecommit), called “staging” the file.
+    Put a file onto the list of “things I want to commit” (see "commit"), called “staging” the file.

 commit
-    Save the changes in “staged” files (since the last time you did this), along with a user-provided description of what the changes mean (called the “commit message”).
+    Save the changes in “staged” files into Git (since the last time you did this), along with a user-provided description of what the changes mean (called the “commit message”).